 python -m pip install myprogram

 python -m pip install flit

-- These old methods are superceded by the methods above.
+These old methods are superseded by the methods above.

 python setup.py install

 python -m pip install .→

 python -m pip install -e .→